elastic/rally-eventdata-track/README.md

 This parameter source supports simulating three different types of dashboards.
 One of the following needs to be selected by specifying the mandatory parameter `dashboard`:

 **traffic** - This dashboard contains 7 visualisations and presents different types of traffic statistics.
 In structure it is similar to the `Nginx Overview` dashboard that comes with the Filebeat Nginx Module.
-It does aggregate across all records in the index and is therefore a quite 'heavy' dashboard.
+It does aggregate across all records in the index and is therefore a 'heavy' dashboard.

 ![Eventdata traffic dashboard](eventdata/dashboards/images/eventdata_traffic_dashboard.png)

 **content\_issues** - This dashboard contains 5 visualisations and is designed to be used for analysis of records with a 404 response code, e.g. to find links that are no longer leading anywhere.
-This only aggregates across a small subset of the records in an index and is therefore considerably 'lighter' than the **traffic** dashboard.
+This only aggregates across a small subset of the records in an index and is therefore a 'light' dashboard.

 ![Eventdata content issues dashboard](eventdata/dashboards/images/eventdata_content_issues_dashboard.png)